intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 Today, we are going to test a `Counter` module using ROHD-VF.
 The `Counter` module can be found on the chapter 8 interface.
 Let create a simple test to make sure that `Counter` increment it value when enable is 1.

 First and foremost, let start by creating a top level testbench.
-Our top level teshbench is a simple instantiation of the `Counter`'s interface.
+Our top level testbench is a simple instantiation of the `Counter`'s interface.
 Then, we connect the interface clock pin to the `SimpleClockGenerator` and instantiate the DUT.

 ```dart
 // The DUT to test.